-They were preaching religious opinions not approved by the government.
+They were unlicensed - preaching religious opinions not approved by the government.

 Madison wrote on the fate of Baptist ministers to William Bradford, JANUARY 24, 17 74:

 "There are at this time in the adjacent Culpeper County not less than 5 or 6 well meaning men in jail for publishing their religious sentiments which in the main are very orthodox."

 James Madison assisted George Mason in his drafting of Article 16 of the Virginia Declaration of Rights, ratified June 12, 1776:

 "That Religion, or the duty which we owe to our CREATOR, and the manner of discharging it, can be directed only by reason and conviction, not by force or violence;

 and therefore, all men are equally entitled to the free exercise of religion, according to the dictates of conscience,

-The phrase "Christian forbearance" is in contrast to other ideologies, such as apartheid, atheistic communism, state-enforced secularism or sharia Islam.
+The phrase "Christian forbearance" is in contrast to other ideologies, including apartheid, atheistic communism, state-enforced secularism or sharia Islam.

 James Madison wrote in Religious Freedom-A Memorial and Remonstrance, June 20, 1785: